microsoft/Kusto-Query-Language/doc/tutorial.md

 ## Show *n* rows: *take*

 [NetworkMonitoring](/azure/azure-monitor/reference/tables/networkmonitoring) contains monitoring data for Azure virtual networks.
-Let's use the [take](./takeoperator.md) operator to look at ten random sample rows in that table.
-The [take](./takeoperator.md) shows a certain number of rows from a table in no particular order:
+Let's use the [take](./takeoperator.md) operator to look at 10 random sample rows in that table.
+The [take](./takeoperator.md) shows some rows from a table in no particular order:

 ```kusto
 NetworkMonitoring